andreatondella/Kaggle-House-Prices/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 ## Practice Skills
-- Creative feature engineering
+- Focus on feature engineering
-- Model choice limited to GLM techniques, no XGBoost or Random Forest allowed
+- Model choice limited to GLM techniques, no XGBoost or Random Forest

 https://www.kaggle.com/c/house-prices-advanced-regression-techniques